We have seen strange things happening with Theme Builder and how it plays with PowerPoint 2010 (and PowerPoint 2011 for Mac). Try these steps:

 Figure 1: New Theme opened in Theme Builder

-In Figures 2 and 3, you can see the error messages that come up when you try applying the Theme we saved in Theme Builder.
+- In Figures 2 and 3, you can see the error messages that come up when applying the Theme we saved in Theme Builder.

 Figure 2: Error message displayed in PowerPoint 2010 while applying the Theme saved in Theme Builder